tsunami416604/azure-docs.hu-hu/articles/iot-dps/quick-create-simulated-device-symm-key.md

     Press enter key to exit:
     ```

-9. A portálon navigáljon a szimulált eszközhöz rendelt IoT hubhoz, és kattintson a IoT- **eszközök** fülre.
-Ha sikeresen kiépíti a szimulált eszközt a központba, az eszköz azonosítója megjelenik az **IoT-eszközök** panelen, amely **engedélyezve** *állapotú* .
+9. In the portal, navigate to the IoT hub your simulated device was assigned to and click the **IoT Devices** tab.
+On successful provisioning of the simulated to the hub, its device ID appears on the **IoT Devices** blade, with *STATUS* as **enabled**.
 Lehet, hogy rá kell kattintania fent a **Frissítés** gombra.

     ![Az eszköz regisztrálva van az IoT Hubbal](./media/quick-create-simulated-device/hub-registration.png)